-figshare is a repository where you can upload your research outputs to make them citable, shareable and discoverable.
+A repository where you can upload your research outputs to make them citable, shareable and discoverable.
 You can upload files in any file format, which allows you to disseminate research outputs you may not have in the past, such as figures, datasets, media, papers, posters, presentations and file sets.
 Any item you make public on figshare will be allocated a DataCite DOI, which means it can be cited.
 Figshare also records how often items have been viewed or shared, and you can browse or search for the most viewed or shared items.
-This is a free service.
+Free service.

 A repository where you can deposit the data underlying your scientific publications and make it discoverable and citable.
 Your data can be embargoed until your related articles are published.
 Dryad keeps track of data package views, file views and downloads.
 Accessing data is free for researchers and institutions, however there is a one-off data-set publishing cost of $90 or more (depending on size and other factors).